pybind/pybind11/docs/basics.rst

 This sections demonstrates the basic features of pybind11.
-Before getting started, make sure that development environment is set up to compile the included set of examples, which also double as test cases.
+Before getting started, make sure that development environment is set up to compile the included set of test cases.

 Compiling the test cases